 The raw groundwater enters the plant where it is aerated to remove iron and dissolved gases.
 After a lime softening process to reduce hardness and suspended solids, the pH is adjusted with carbon dioxide.
-Fluoride is added in accordance with Florida Department of Health guidelines.
+As of May 2021, fluoride is no longer added.
 Chloramination is the final step to disinfect the water before it is distributed to our customers.